im-github-training/1-introduction-to-github/.github/steps/1-step.md

 ## Understanding branches

 Branches are pointers to a specific commit in the repository's history.
-They are commonly used to isolate changes for specific features or bug fixes, enabling developers to work on multiple tasks simultaneously without affecting the main codebase.

 * When you create a ***branch***, Git creates a ***reference*** and points it at your ***current  commit***
 * As you make ***new commits***, Git automatically updates this ***reference*** to the ***latest commit***